This page has been changed. You can read the original here.

 |7||Cycle||Examine numerous Conflicts over several Epics (or many Volumes).
 The Central Conflict (if it can be said to exist) usually includes all the Facets on one side or the other.
 The whole series (including all the Novels, Novellas, the TV shows and the Movies), a Cycle of work (such as the Cthulhu Mythos, Discworld, Dune, Forgotten Realm, or Middle-Earth books)||Yin versus Yang, Two suits (e.g. Hearts+Clubs) versus Two suits (e.g. Spades+Diamonds), Awe to Liberty vs Miasma to Zeal , etc.||Yarn and Twists|

 Each Plot Dæmon has its own Yarn score, this Yarn is accumulated in the Plot Dæmon and is granted to the Characters Hooked in the Plot during Gain Events.
 The Yarn accumulated by a Scene is granted by the requirements of the Scene.
 A Location, for example, always adds at least 5 Yarn to the Scene.
-A single Character must add at least 1 Yarn, and some forms of Embodiment may vary that more.
+A single Character must add at least 1 Yarn, with more characters adding more Yarn, and some forms of Embodiment vary that even more.

 It should be noted that when a Gain finally occurs all Characters that were involved gain a Share of the Payout.
 You can keep individual track of each Character’s Payout Shares from the Scenes they are in for real accuracy, but it is easier to take a Share over all.

 Referees can simplify this by making specific Stories for specific Characters, they will then only receive the Gains from their